Skip to main content

 Important Dates

-• August 14-22: Enroll in courses using WebReg during your first and second pass appointment times. *Once you have officially enrolled in a class you will have access to Zoom and In-person advising.
+• August 13-15: First pass begins.
+Enroll in courses using WebReg during your first and second pass appointment times. *Once you have officially enrolled in a class you will have access to Zoom and In-person advisingg.

 First and Second Pass Enrollment